Counting Atoms

 Software isn’t dying.
 It’s becoming air.
 Everywhere, essential, and not something you can build a toll booth on.
 The volume of software will explode; the number of venture-backable software businesses will contract.
 That’s not a cycle.
 It’s a phase transition.
 And the VCs treating it as a cycle — “fears are only temporary,” as most VCs told TechCrunch — are the ones the Kauffman study will cite in its next edition.

-This means capital should flow to AI applied to physical systems, but not indiscriminately.
-The graveyard of Bright Machines and Rethink Robotics is a warning: atoms businesses fail when they ignore market structure, sales cycle reality, and the margin profiles that make venture math work.
-The companies that will capture this transition are the ones that crack a specific problem: bringing software-like margins to atoms-world problems, using AI to compress the timeline from “decade of R&D” to “year of integration.”
+Capital should flow to AI applied to physical systems — but not indiscriminately.
+The graveyard of Rethink Robotics and Veo Robotics is a warning.
+The companies that will capture this transition bring software-like margins to atoms-world problems, using AI to compress the timeline from “decade of R&D” to “year of integration.”
 Defense companies with platform lock-in.
-Manufacturing software that makes existing infrastructure intelligent rather than trying to replace it.
-Biotech where AI genuinely shortens the discovery cycle inside a regulatory structure that creates natural moats.
+Manufacturing software that makes existing infrastructure intelligent.
+Biotech where AI shortens the discovery cycle inside regulatory moats.

 The time horizon matters enormously.
 If Hassabis is right about a decade-plus, and Sinofsky’s historical parallels suggest even longer, then this transition is an investing opportunity, not a reason to freeze.
 The best returns in any regime change go to the people who reallocate early — before the consensus reprices the opportunity away.
 But “early” in a 15-year transition means an LP committing to a 10-year fund focused on atoms may not see returns in-life.
 The fund structure itself may need to change.